Omak, Washington: Economy

 The city has a Walmart store, which was built in 1993 as the state's first such store, serving over 60,000 residents.
 The process of opening the retail facility took various discussions and approvals.
 Proposals in Omak began around 1992, in which 93,188 sqft of land were expropriated from the Omak Planning Commission.
 Local retailers feared that the chain would devastate their businesses, although other people felt that it would increase business at other shopping regions in the city.
 Shortly after its opening, numerous shoppers came to the Omak area looking for items.
 Walmart hired approximately 200 employees, boosting the city's economy significantly and becoming among Okanogan County's largest retailer for a short period.
 The store was later allowed to remain open for 24 hours per day.

 Omak's economy is also driven by a mixture of tourism.
 Nearby recreational destinations, with their mild climate, increase the local economy significantly.
 The local Harbor Freight, Big 5 Sporting Goods, North 40 and Walmart retail stores maintain license vendors for recreational activities.
 There is a 1,541,470 sqft shopping mall, the Omache Shopping Center, located in North Omak Business Park along U.S. Route 97, which attracts residents from nearby rural communities.
 Established in 1987, the mall is home to 12 stores and services.
-Hotels in Omak include Best Western, Rodeway Inn, Omak Inn, and Motel Nicholas.
 Omak is the headquarters of two infrastructure organizations: Okanogan County Transportation & Nutrition and Cascade and Columbia River Railroad.